 Aja Barber is a writer and fashion consultant whose focus is race, intersectional feminism, and sustainable and ethical fashion.

 Tori Tsui is an intersectional climate activist.
-She runs a podcast called Bad Activist Podcast which focuses on intersectionality, feminism, climate justice, racial justice, and queer rights.
+She hosts Bad Activist Podcast, which focuses on intersectionality, feminism, climate justice, racial justice, and queer rights.

-Jerome Foster II is an environmental activist, an EIC at The Climate Reporter and the Executive Director at One Million of Us which is a “youth-led voting & advocacy organization that is rallying 1M+ young people to register & turnout to vote in the 2020 election and beyond.”
+Jerome Foster II is an environmental activist and an EIC at The Climate Reporter.
+He’s also the Executive Director at One Million of Us, a “youth-led voting & advocacy organization that is rallying 1M+ young people to register & turnout to vote in the 2020 election and beyond.”

-Corina Newsome is a biologist who focuses on nature education along with bringing people of color into the outdoors (especially birding!)
+Corina Newsome is a biologist who focuses on nature education, especially birding!

-Unlikely hikers is an Instagram community that brings the “underrepresented outdoorperson” into the outdoors.
+Unlikely Hikers is an Instagram community that raises awareness about the “underrepresented outdoorperson” in the outdoors.
 They are “people of size, Black, Indigenous, People of Color, queer, trans and non-binary…people with disabilities and people who utilize the outdoors to aid our mental health”.